Talking to Kids About Cancer

 Professionals to see if you are concerned about your child include:

-Your GP and specialists – may be able to talk to your children, or help you decide whether to consult a psychologist.
+Your GP and other specialists – may be able to talk to your children, or help you decide whether to consult a psychologist.

 Nurses – may be the most regular contact you have with the treatment centre and are a source of information and support.